deadmansmokin/partner-center-java-docs/docs-ref-conceptual/get-started.md

 ---
-title:  Partner Center Java SDK | Microsoft Docs
+title: Partner Center SDK for Java
-description: Getting started with the Partner Center Java SDK. ms.date: 09/27/2019
+description: Getting started with the Partner Center SDK for Java. ms.date: 09/27/2019
 ---